 Head, Business Development – Africa & Middle East, Praj Industries Ltd

 Sales and Marketing Corporate Director, Kenana Sugar Company Ltd, Sudan

 Head of Strategic Solutions & Product Marketing, Netafim

 Vice President, Country Support, Delivery, Partnership for Inclusive Agricultural Transformation in Africa COP, Alliance for a Green Revolution in Africa (AGRA), Kenya

 Corporate Planning Head, Ethiopian Sugar Corporation, Ethiopia

 Chief Executive Officer, Kwale International Sugar Company, Kenya

 Director, Madhvani Group, Chairman, Uganda Sugar Manufactures Association (USMA)

-Partnerships and Policy Specialist, CGIAR Research Program on Climate Change, Agriculture & Food Security (CCAFS)
+Workshop Hosted by: CGIAR Research Program on Climate Change, Agriculture & Food Security (CCAFS), Kenya

 Still have a question?